 Most 'A' Series shapes are hard to find today, an exception being the A1 and A2 ramekins.
 Many would be unknown were it not for a potters' shape book that fortunately survived, kept by the James family.
-For some reason many shapes are found more commonly in South Australia.
+For some reason many shapes, particularly slip-cast shapes, are found most commonly in South Australia.

 For the catalogue number index of 'A' Series / Kerryl click here.

 A very early 'A' Series price list, dated October 1952, is reproduced here.